jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 Duration when given Hours and Minutes
 ****************************************

-I found a solution that provides the right duration when given sleep time and wake time in a given day. the solution does not take minutes into account when doing the calculation
+I found a solution that provides the right duration when given sleep time and wake time hours, it does not take minutes into account when doing the calculation.

 RED: make it fail
 ====================

-I am going to add a failing test for that scenario to ``test_sleep_duration.py``
+I add a failing test in ``test_sleep_duration.py`` that takes minutes into account

 .. code-block:: python